Josh Hinger: Background

-Hinger was born on May 28, 1982, in Whittier, California, USA and was raised in La Habra where he wrestled for Sonora High School.
+Hinger was born on May 28, 1982, in Whittier, California, US and was raised in La Habra where he wrestled for Sonora High School.
 At age 15, he moved to Temecula and continued to wrestle for Chaparral High School where during his senior year in 2000, he was champion in a regional California Interscholastic Federation tournament in the 145 lbs division.
 However after winning the regional tournament, he was weight cutting for the Masters tournament and noticed he wasn't losing any further weight.
 Ultimately he decided to withdraw from the tournament which resulted in backlash from his coach and team and lead to him being kicked off the team permanently.

-After high school, Hinger attended UC Irvine and in 2003 while attending school, an old wrestling teammate brought him to check out a BJJ academy which started his journey into BJJ.
+After high school, Hinger attended University of California, Irvine and in 2003 while attending school, an old wrestling teammate brought him to check out a Brazilian jiu-jitsu academy which started his journey into BJJ.
 Hinger would become part of Chris Brennan's fight team in Lake Forest.
 Brennan was Hinger's first BJJ coach and raised him from white belt to purple belt.
 Brennan would also act as Hinger's MMA coach.

 In November 2003, Hinger made his MMA debut where he submitted Brady Fulton via rear naked choke in the first round.
 His MMA career lasted from 2003 to 2005 where he compiled a record on the regional circuit of four wins and one loss.
 Brennan's fight team came to an end in 2006 due to personal issues in the training room and disagreement among team leaders.

 In 2006, after graduating from UC Irvine, Hinger joined the Peace Corps and spent two years in Turkmenistan where he participated in a few wrestling tournaments.

 In 2008, Hinger came back to the US and moved to Orange County where he trained with Baret Yoshida and Jason Bukich to earn his Brown Belt.

 From 2011 to 2014, Hinger attended graduate school at Indiana University Bloomington earning degrees in Central Eurasian Studies and Public Affairs with a focus in Finance.
 While at university, Hinger taught BJJ to attendees.
 During this period Hinger joined Atos Jiu-Jitsu where he trained under André Galvão.
 In December 2013, Hinger earned his Black Belt under Galvão.

 Hinger was BJJ trainer and cornerman of UFC Woman's Strawweight Champion, Zhang Weilli in 2022 and helped her regain her belt at UFC 281 where she defeated Carla Esparza by rear naked choke.